Zhu Xianjian: Background

-Zhu was a North Korean coal miner and member of the Korean People's Army Special Operation Force.
+Zhu was a North Korean coal miner and member of the Korean People's Army Special Operations Forces.
 He is 160 cm in height.

-On July 21, 2013, Zhu Xianjian illegally entered China from North Korea.
+On 21 July 2013, Zhu Xianjian illegally entered China from North Korea.
 Around midnight, Zhu swam across a river from northeastern North Korea to Tumen, Jilin in Yanbian Korean Autonomous Prefecture in Northeast China.
 Zhu then broke into several houses and stole money, clothes, and phones.
 An old woman witnessed Zhu's crimes and called for help.
 Zhu then took out a knife and stabbed that woman while trying to steal her satchel.
 The woman was injured but survived.
 Zhu tried to flee by taxi, but was arrested within hours.

 In March 2014, the court of Yanji in Jilin convicted Zhu of larceny, robbery, and illegally crossing the border.
 Zhu was fined 16,000 yuan and sentenced to 11 years in prison followed by deportation.
 Zhu would be jailed in a Jilin prison, and after he served his sentence he would be deported back to North Korea.

 While in prison, Zhu was forced to do labor and participate in ideological education.

 Prison break, manhunt, and recapture

-On October 18 and 19, 2021, Zhu escaped the Jilin prison by scaling a shed and running over a roof.
+On 18 or 19 October 2021, Zhu escaped the Jilin prison by scaling a shed and running over a roof.
 He then damaged the prison electric fence with a rope and escaped.
 Prison guards chased after Zhu, and police conducted a manhunt for Zhu as well as a house to house search.
 China placed a bounty of more than $23,000 for Zhu's capture.
 This was eventually increased to more than $100,000.

-After 40 days, on November 28, Zhu was finally recaptured by the police around 10am Sunday morning (local time), around Fengman District (丰满区松花湖黑瞎子沟).
+After 40 days, on 28 November, Zhu was finally recaptured by the police around 10am Sunday morning (local time), around Fengman District (丰满区松花湖黑瞎子沟).
 He was 39 years old at the time.